 - Children are less likely than adults to show caution with strange animals and are therefore at greater risk of rabies and other animal-related injury.

 - Always take high temperature (fever) seriously when travelling with a child in a remote location.

-- If children become unwell, seek advice - children do not always have the same symptoms as adults if unwell.
-Very young children may have difficulty describing symptoms.
+- If children become unwell, seek advice - children do not always have the same symptoms as adults have if unwell and they may have difficulty describing symptoms.

 Humanitarian aid workers and remote travel

 If you are travelling overseas to provide disaster relief of humanitarian support you face greater health risks than regular tourists.
 This is because of your close contact with the local population, and the fact that you are going into a hazardous environment.
 You may also have to contend with the aftermath of natural disaster yourself.

 Travel with an approved aid organisation and attend their briefings before you leave.
 Look after your health whilst there.
 If not, you not only cannot help, you become a part of the problem you hoped to assist with.